ShivgunGaming/tap-protocol-documentation/README.md

 ➼ The authority address doesn't need to own the authorized tokens at the time of creating the "token-auth," but it's a good practice for the authority to own them when it's time to use them.

 ➼ If all authorized tokens are deployed, or if the "auth" array is empty, and the hashed signature is valid and the "hash" has never been used before, the "token-auth" instruction will be indexed after tapping it (sending it to "yourself").

+### `Create A Redeem`

+Creating a redeem means making certain tokens available for people to claim.
+Here's how it works:

+Tokens that are ready to be claimed are authorized and signed by a trusted authority.
+This authority decides when and how these tokens can be claimed.

+The process of creating a redeem is typically controlled by the authority, and they issue a special instruction for it.

+It's not recommended for regular users to manually create these instructions because it requires complex message signatures.
+Instead, there are scripts available that can help generate these signed redeem instructions.

+A typical redeem instruction includes details like:

+A unique ID for the authority, indicating who's allowing the tokens to be claimed.
+A list of tokens and the amounts that can be claimed.
+The recipient's address where the claimed tokens should be sent.
+The authority signs this redeem instruction using a cryptographic method called secp256k1 signatures to make sure it's legitimate.

+This redeem instruction also contains a unique "hash" and a "salt" to ensure it's distinct and genuine, preventing any tampering or fraud.

+Once this redeem instruction is created, anyone can use it to claim the tokens.
+There's no need for additional confirmation because the authority has already verified it.

+To ensure everything is legitimate, the recipient's public key is checked to match the original authority's details.

+The original "auth" instruction that initially authorized these tokens must remain valid and not be canceled.

+All the tokens listed in the redeem instruction should also be present in the original "auth" instruction, ensuring everything is consistent.

+If all these conditions are met, the tokens mentioned in the redeem instruction will be sent to the recipient's address just like TAP's "token-send" function.
+No additional confirmation (tapping) is required because this is a pre-approved and signed transaction that can be initiated by anyone who has the redeem instruction.

+In simple terms, creating a redeem means that someone trusted has given the green light for you to claim certain tokens, and you can do so by following the provided instructions.
+It's a secure and transparent process.